New York City Travel Tips You Need to Know Before Visiting

 I get you to want to look stylish while walking the streets of New York City, but this might be one of the more important New York tips.
-I urge you to wear comfortable shoes because you are going to be walking A LOT!
+I urge you to wear comfortable walking shoes because you are going to be walking A LOT!

 If you want cuter shoes for photos, I’d suggest throwing them in your bag to change out!

 20. Make Sure to Get Outside the City

 Whether you hang out in Williamsburg, Brooklyn for smorgasbord, Dumbo, Brooklyn after crossing the Brooklyn Bridge, go wine tasting, or hit the beaches out on Long Island, it’s worth getting out of the city!

 While there is really no place like New York City, New York State does have tons of other awesome things to do!

 21. Check Out at Least 1 Sky deck

-This is probably more of a tourist thing to do, but the views on a Sky deck are really incredible!
-As a local, I can’t believe it took me so long to go to the Top of the Rock (my fav!).
-After all, they offer some of the best skyline views in NYC!
+This is probably more of a tourist thing to do, but the views from the NYC observation decks are really incredible!
+As a local, I can’t believe it took me so long to go to the Top of the Rock.
+You have already seen some sprinkled photos I’ve taken from observation decks throughout this post.

-22. Don’t Rule Out an NYC Sightseeing or City Pass
+22. Don’t Rule Out A NYC Attraction Pass

 If you are planning on seeing a lot of NYC’s attractions, I’d consider looking into the NYC Sightseeing, NYC City Pass, and the GoCity PASS.
 If you didn’t already know, NYC is extremely expensive!
 By getting one of these passes, you should be able to save some considerable dough!

 23. Visit at Least One Museum

-I know museums can be expensive, but if you travel to New York City, my tip is to make it happen!
+I know museums can be expensive, but if you travel to New York City, my NYC tip is to make it happen!
 Whether that be the MET, the MOMA, etc, it’s worth it.
 Sometimes museums even offer free entry, or if you have one of the above passes, you visit will be included.